-Carleton’s PhD English program, The Production of Literature, recognizes the shaping power of cultural context for understanding the production of literature.
+Carleton’s PhD English program recognizes the shaping power of cultural context for understanding the production of literature.
 It is devoted to the study of the production, circulation and reception of texts within and across established fields, historical periods and genres.
 It addresses questions about what people understand by the idea of literature in different times and places and why it matters; about who should have access to literature, either as readers or writers; about the power of literature to forge communities and, in doing so, to be a force for change; and about how these issues are mediated by the shaping influence of broader legal, technological, political and social contexts.

 Our students benefit both research-wise and career-wise from the wealth of institutions that are located in Canada’s capital city.
 Ottawa is home to government departments, foreign embassies, many non-governmental associations, research institutes, and arts organizations.